 In most situations, inheriting a legacy is a good thing, but not in IT.

-If I were to receive a legacy of a few million dollars, a valuable art collection, a stately house, the wonderful life experiences and wisdom of an ancestor, I would be more than happy.
+If I were to receive a legacy of a few million dollars, a valuable art collection, a stately house, or the wonderful life experiences and wisdom of an ancestor, I would be more than happy.

-But in today’s fast-evolving Information Technology, Legacy systems are not exactly a desirable thing for businesses.
+But in today’s fast-evolving Information Technology, legacy systems are not exactly a desirable thing for businesses.
 They put an unnecessary burden on your company’s IT infrastructure and eventually slow down your business growth.

-So, what are these legacy systems and how do they hurt your business bottom line?
+So, what are these legacy systems, and how do they hurt your business bottom line?
 Let’s see.

 What Are Legacy Systems?